 The Cloud City Wheelers bike club grooms the trails all winter to provide amazing experiences for fat bikes.
 However, the trails are open to all non-motorized activity.
-Just three minutes from Cycles of Life bike shop, these easily accessible trails aim to please.
+Just minutes from Cycles of Life and Leadvelo Bicicasa bike shops, these easily accessible trails aim to please.

 Directions to Trailhead:

 The trailhead is located south of town on County Road 41, at the Colorado Mountain College campus.
 At the top of the hill on County Road 41, take a left and you’ll see the trailhead sign.
 Junctions are marked and have maps.
 Fat tires must not leave a deep impression in the snow.
 If you are leaving a deep impression and your tires have less than 5 psi in them, you might want to go skiing and let the snow set up more.
 Please clean up after your pet!

 Or park at the Mineral Belt Trail lot at the base of Dutch Henry Hill, on Highway 24 just south of the intersection with McWethy.
 Then bike west on the Mineral Belt Trail to Boonedoggle to access the Timberline Trails.